-Here at elmo we are huge advocates of the electric car, and we aim to make the process of going electric super easy for the whole of the UK.
+Here at elmo we are huge advocates of the electric car, and we’re on a mission to make going electric smart, seamless and sustainable for everybody.

-But we also think it’s important to be realistic and transparent about the fact that EVs might not be for everyone.
-Like everything in life, there are disadvantages to electric cars too.
+But we also think it’s important to be realistic and transparent about the fact that EVs might not be for everyone right now.
+Like everything, there are disadvantages to electric cars too.

 For most people, that is too much of a premium to pay.
 And while the running cost savings are good, it will take time to recuperate that extra £10,000 you potentially shelled out.

 You may have heard of range anxiety.
 It’s the soul-sapping fear you get when you realise you may not have enough charge to get to your destination; and you don’t know where or if there is a charge point en-route.
 And it’s getting dark.
 And you’re probably hungry…

-Range anxiety is an overstated issue, especially as the number of public charge points is increasing rapidly; as is the range capacity on new EVs.
-More electric cars on the road has also led to a rise in EV friendly holiday destinations.
+Range anxiety is an overstated issue, especially as the number of public charge points are increasing rapidly, as is the range on new EVs.
+More electric cars on the road has also led to a rise in EV friendly holiday destinations too.

-But, it’s still so important that people understand how and if an EV could work for them.
+But it’s still so important that people understand how and if an EV could work for them.
 Because, though it pains us to say, most EVs on the market (especially the affordable ones) will not work for everyone right now.
 If you regularly commute 200-300 miles a day, you could be adding at least 30 minutes to your travel time (which sounds like not a big deal, but over a week that’s a lot of time).